[R.O. 1992 § 630.010; CC 1984 § 63.010]

 - Any room or building in which meat producing animals or parts thereof are chopped, ground, smoked, cured or processed in any manner, or in which food products are manufactured, shall, within the meaning of these rules and regulations, constitute a meat processing establishment.
 (Except retail groceries or meat markets which may conduct these operations for retail sale only.)

-- Persons shall be construed to mean individuals, firms, corporations, companies, associations, every agent, officer, or employee of any thereof.
+- Shall be construed to mean individuals, firms, corporations, companies, associations, every agent, officer, or employee of any thereof.
 This shall denote both the plural and singular, as the case may be.

-- The word "products" shall be construed to mean any meat products or meat food product or both.
+- Shall be construed to mean any meat products or meat food product or both.

 - RETAIL MEAT SHOP